LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/Skeleton.rst

 #.
 Create a SplittingStep object for the outer integration

    Create the SplittingStep object by calling :c:func:`SplittingStepCreate`.
-One of the inputs to :c:func:`SplittingStepCreate` is an array of ``SUNStepper`` objects with one to evolve each partition.
+One of the inputs to :c:func:`SplittingStepCreate` is an array of :c:type:`SUNStepper` objects with one to evolve each partition.

 #.
 Set the SplittingStep step size